psadda/crumsort-cpp/README.md

 This is a C99 to C++17 port of Igor van den Hoven's crumsort and quadsort.

 Porting crumsort and quadsort to C++ is not as trivial as one might expect.
-The original implementation has many C-isms that don't map well to modern C++ and prevent it from being used as a drop in replacement for `std::sort`:
+The original crumsort and quadsort have many C-isms that don't map well to modern C++, preventing them from being used as drop in replacements for `std::sort`:

-- It uses pointers, not random access iterators.
-This means that the original crumsort and quadsort only work on arrays of contiguous memory, like `std::vector`, and not on discontiguous containers, like `std::deque`.
+- They take raw pointers as input, not random access iterators.
+That means they only work for arrays of contiguous memory, like `std::vector`, and not on discontiguous containers, like `std::deque`.
-- It assumes that that the sorted type is [trivial](https://en.cppreference.com/w/cpp/named_req/TrivialType).
+- They use C99 variable length arrays, which are not part of the C++ standard.
+Some C++ compilers support VLAs as a language extension, but others (MSVC) do not.
-- It uses variable length arrays, which some C++ compilers do not support (MSVC) since VLAs are not part of the C++ standard.
+- They assume that that the sorted type is [trivial](https://en.cppreference.com/w/cpp/named_req/TrivialType).

 I will work on fixing these limitations as time allows.

-See the original C implementation at [scandum/crumsort](https://github.com/scandum/crumsort) for a detailed description of the algorithm and its properties.
+See the original C implementations at [scandum/crumsort](https://github.com/scandum/crumsort) and [scandum/quadsort](https://github.com/scandum/quadsort) for detailed descriptions of the algorithms and their properties.

 Example
 -------